GabeStah/dgraph-twitter-clone/README.md

 ### Build

-Generate executable code and TypeScript map/definition files by running the `default` Gulp task from the `/api` directory.
+Transpile TypeScript into CommonJS, create source maps, and generate definition files by running the `default` Gulp task from the `/api` directory.

 ```bash
 $ gulp default